Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 What Is Not On This List?

-In addition to all bedding, we recommend waiting for your dorm assignment to purchase:
+In addition to all bedding, we recommend waiting for your specific dorm room assignment to purchase the following items.

 - Headboards